fedscornell/GlobalFoodDollar/ComputeFoodDollar/README.md

-# Global Food Dollar Research Project: Computation of Farm Shares
+# Computation of Farm Shares
 This [section](ComputeFoodDollar) contains the data and SAS script for computing global food dollars.

 - [sqlGFD.zip](https://fedscornell.github.io/GlobalFoodDollar/ComputeFoodDollar/sqlGFD.zip) is the SAS data library.